Cisco Systems Inc. (CSCO) Beta Value: Understanding the Market Risk

 CSCO) stock’s latest price update

-Cisco Systems Inc. (NASDAQ: CSCO)’s stock price has plunge by -4.51relation to previous closing price of 50.31.
-Nevertheless, the company has seen a -4.13% plunge in its stock price over the last five trading sessions.
+The stock price of Cisco Systems Inc. (NASDAQ: CSCO) has surged by 0.97 when compared to previous closing price of 46.58, but the company has seen a -6.94% decline in its stock price over the last five trading sessions.
 Barron’s reported on 02/16/23 that A Good Sign for Tech: Cisco Delivers Solid Numbers

 CSCO’s Market Performance

-CSCO’s stock has fallen by -4.13% in the past week, with a monthly drop of -5.69% and a quarterly rise of 2.43%.
-The volatility ratio for the week is 1.59% while the volatility levels for the last 30 days are 1.52% for Cisco Systems Inc. The simple moving average for the last 20 days is -5.56% for CSCO stock, with a simple moving average of 3.36% for the last 200 days.
+Cisco Systems Inc. (CSCO) has seen a -6.94% fall in stock performance for the week, with a -4.91% decline in the past month and a 0.53% surge in the past quarter.
+The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 1.52% for CSCO.
+The simple moving average for the past 20 days is -7.04% for CSCO’s stock, with a 1.08% simple moving average for the past 200 days.

 Analysts’ Opinion of CSCO